aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 back all the results concatenated.
 (Python's AST and bytecodes were designed to make that simple chaining the right thing to do in most cases, as we just saw for compiling the arguments of a call.)
-We could've defined separate methods for visiting a list vs. a node, but conflating them turns out to unify a bit of code to come.
+We could define separate methods for visiting a list vs. a node, but conflating them turns out to unify some code to come.

 Once we visit a node, producing its assembly code, we can annotate the assembly with the node's source-line number.
 This spares us from writing the same in every `visit_Whatever` method.

-The method gets the magical `__call__` name for concision: we're going to use it *all over*.
+It's for brevity that the method gets the magical name `__call__`: we're going to use it all over.

         def generic_visit(self, t):
             assert False, t

-We've been using the default, superclass implementation of the `visit`
-method: it looks at the type of the node visited and calls the right `visit_Whatever` method.
-But if there is no such method, `generic_visit` gets called.
-Since `check_conformity` will make sure we never see an unexpected node type, that "can't happen"---but during development, of course, sometimes it did.
+We've been depending on the default, superclass implementation of the `visit` method: it calls the right `visit_Whatever` method for the type of the node visited.
+But if that method is missing, `generic_visit` gets called.
+Since `check_conformity` will make sure we never see an unexpected node type, this "can't happen"---but during development, of course, it would.
 Before I overrode `generic_visit`, the default implementation would succeed silently, making my mistakes harder to see.

 ### Statements